 ConceptDraw as a modeling tool

 ConceptDraw is dedicated to providing system designers and specialists with the optimum tools required to create diagrams in a coherent and efficient manner, maximising possible output to keep up with the designer's speed of thought.
-The Rapid UML solution for ConceptDraw PRO was created with this aim in mind.
+The Rapid UML solution for ConceptDraw DIAGRAM v12 was created with this aim in mind.
 Now UML diagrams can be created with the help of RapidDraw functionality, technology created by ConceptDraw that allows you to spawn each new step of a process with a single click of a button, as opposed to dragging, dropping and arranging each individual element of a diagram.
 This intuitive interface takes a lot of the workload from the designer, allowing them to focus on the more creative aspects of their tasks.

 The Rapid UML solution consists of numerous vector stencil libraries, containing the generic icons of the Unified Modeling Language.
 All graphics are professionally designed to adhere to industry standards, meaning UML diagrams created with ConceptDraw will be understood universally, and applicable for design purposes, presentations, or communicating ideas and defining requirements with other collaborators or end-users.